Kitware/SMQTK/docs/release_notes/pending_release.rst

             - Fix issue with update and remove methods when constructed with a key-value store structure that use the ``frozenset`` type.

+            - Fix issue with on-the-fly linear hash index build which was previously not correctly setting a set of integers.

 Descriptor Generator Plugins

     - Fix issue with ``CaffeDescriptorGenerator`` where the GPU would not be